apptreesoftware/flutter_google_map_view/README.md

 ### Generate your API Key

 1. Go to: https://console.developers.google.com/
-2. Enable `Google Maps Android API`
+2. Enable `Maps SDK for Android`
-3. Enable `Google Maps SDK for iOS`
+3. Enable `Maps SDK for iOS`
 4. Under `Credentials`, choose `Create Credential`.
    - Note: For development, you can create an unrestricted API key that can be used on both iOS & Android.
    For production it is highly recommended that you restrict.

-- More detailed instructions for Android can be found here: https://developers.google.com/maps/documentation/android-api/signup
+- More detailed instructions for Android can be found here: https://developers.google.com/maps/documentation/android-sdk/signup
 - More detailed instructions for iOS can be found here: https://developers.google.com/maps/documentation/ios-sdk/get-api-key

  The way you register your API key on iOS vs Android is different.
 Make sure to read the next sections carefully.